Armenian Argentines: History

 According to researcher Kim Hekimian, the majority of Armenians arriving in the 1920s originated from the province of Adana in Cilicia of the Ottoman Empire.
-Most of these Armenians left their homelands either because of the deportations and massacres of the Armenian genocide.
+Most of these Armenians left their homelands because of the deportations and massacres of the Armenian genocide.
 Immigrants from the cities of Marash, Hadjin, and Antep together accounted for approximately 60 percents of all incoming Cilician Armenians.
 The large number of immigrants from these cities was a result of Armenians following their friends and relatives who had emigrated earlier.

 Once in Argentina, Armenians from the same city or town in Cilicia were inclined to group together and maintain their regional customs.
 The informal census taken by Ohannes Der Jachadurian in 1941 demonstrates that approximately 70 percent of the Armenians in Argentina originating from Hadjin resided in the southern neighborhoods of Buenos Aires, including Flores, Nueva Pompeya, and Villa Soldati.
 Some of these regional ties promoted the creation of at least twenty organizations in the 1930s.
 Of these organizations, only the Society of Hadjin, Society of Antep and Society of Marash are still in operation.

 In addition to the arrival of Armenians from Cilicia, between 1917 and 1921, during the Russian Civil War, many Armenians from Russia escaped to avoid religious persecution.
 Between 1947 and 1954 many Armenians from the Soviet Union, Syria and Lebanon came to Argentina as a consequence of the Second World War, and from Iran because of the Iranian Revolution in 1979.

 The Armenian community of Argentina has maintained its identity due to focus on the church, school and the family structure.
 Most of those who came in the mid-1920s escaped the Armenian genocide and Adana massacres.
 The first Armenians came in 1908 and some came in 1915, but it was not until 1924-1930 that the community took shape when some 10,000 people settled in Buenos Aires.
 Subsequent waves of immigrants came from Russia, Romania and Greece.
 The influx dried up in the early 1950s.
 Today, the community is estimated to number 80,000.
 While survival was of paramount importance, education was also high on the agenda of the early immigrants.
 They had no money and few of them spoke a foreign language, therefore they gave a great deal of attention to education.
 Much of the Armenian community of Buenos Aires can be found in the Palermo neighborhood.